-This course provides a variety of introductory experiences in industrial automation.
-Instruction will include theoretical applications as well as practical, hands-on laboratory applications in robotics, automatic guided vehicles (AGVs), computer-aided drafting (CAD), machine vision, automatic identification and programmable logic controllers (PLCs).
+This course provides the student with a variety of introductory experiences in industrial automation.
+Theoretical as well as practical hands-on laboratory applications in robotics, automatic guided vehicles (AGV's), computer aided drafting (CAD), machine vision, automatic identification, and programmable logic controllers (PLC's).
 Students learn what automation is, its advantages and disadvantages, and how it is applied.
-Two lecture-hours and three laboratory-hours per week.
-(3 crs.)

 ITE251 - Product Design and Development